Upside Down (Diana Ross song)

 "Upside Down" is a song written and produced by Chic members Nile Rodgers and Bernard Edwards.
 It was recorded by American singer Diana Ross and issued on June 18, 1980, from Motown as the lead single from her eleventh studio album, Diana (1980).
-The song hit number one on the Billboard Hot 100 chart on September 6, 1980, and stayed there for four weeks.
-It also hit number one on the Billboard Disco and Soul charts.
-The single was released a full four weeks after the album was released.
+The song reached number one on the US Billboard Hot 100 chart on September 6, 1980, and stayed there for four weeks.
+It also peaked at number one on Billboards Disco and Soul charts.

-"Upside Down" was also a big hit internationally, topping the singles charts in Australia, Denmark, New Zealand, Sweden, South Africa, Italy, Norway, and Switzerland, while peaking at No. 5 in Canada.
-It also rose to No. 2 on the UK Singles Chart, marking the highest peak performance from Ross as a solo artist since "I'm Still Waiting" in 1971.
-It also earned her a British Phonographic Industry silver disc award for sales in excess of 250,000 copies.
-The single earned Ross her ninth career Grammy Award nomination for Best Female R&B Vocal Performance, losing to "Never Knew Love Like This Before" by Stephanie Mills at the 1981 Grammy Awards.
+"Upside Down" also topped the singles charts in Australia, Denmark, Italy, New Zealand, Norway, South Africa, Sweden, and Switzerland.
+It reached number two on the UK Singles Chart, marking Ross's highest peak performance as a solo artist since "I'm Still Waiting" in 1971.
+The single received a nomination for Best Female R&B Vocal Performance at the 1981 Grammy Awards.

 "Upside Down" is listed at No. 80 on Billboards "Hot 100 60th Anniversary" (1958–2018).

 Background and recording

 The song was written by Bernard Edwards and Nile Rodgers (of the band Chic).
 In the lyrics, the singer admits her boyfriend is not faithful.
 But her relationship with him sends her "upside down... inside out and round and round."

 In a 2011 interview, Nile Rodgers said "Diana Ross was the first big star we ever worked with and we took it very seriously."
 Rodgers and Edwards interviewed her for several days.
 "This was the first time in her life somebody cared about who she was; what she was — everyone previously had treated her the way we had treated Sister Sledge — they got her in and said 'Sing this'.
 We (took a more personal approach)."

-King Charles III of the U.K., in a March 2025 program for Apple Music, called "Upside Down" by Diana Ross one of his favorites.
-"When I was much younger, it was absolutely impossible not to get up and dance when it was played!"